SODO station (Sound Transit): Services

-SODO station is part of Sound Transit's 1 Line, which runs from Seattle–Tacoma International Airport through the Rainier Valley, Downtown Seattle, and the University of Washington campus to Northgate.
-It is the ninth northbound station from Angle Lake and tenth southbound station from Northgate; it is situated between Beacon Hill and Stadium stations.
-Trains serve SODO twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at SODO station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately 27 minutes from SeaTac/Airport station and eleven minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 2,524 passengers boarded Link trains at SODO stadium on weekdays.
+SODO station is part of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the fourteenth southbound station from Lynnwood City Center and eighth northbound station from Angle Lake; SODO is situated between Stadium and Beacon Hill stations.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at SODO station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 41 minutes from Lynnwood City Center station, 9 minutes from Westlake station in Downtown Seattle, and 28 minutes from SeaTac/Airport station.
+In 2023, an average of 1,659 passengers boarded Link trains at SODO station on weekdays.

-Stadium station is also served by several bus routes on the SODO Busway, which runs parallel to 1 Line, at a pair of bus stops west of the station platforms at South Lander Street.
+SODO station is also served by several bus routes on the SODO Busway, which runs parallel to 1 Line, at a pair of bus stops west of the station platforms at South Lander Street.
 Three Sound Transit Express routes stop at the station on their way to Tacoma, Lakewood, and Gig Harbor.
 King County Metro operates three all-day routes through the SODO Busway that serve West Seattle, the Rainier Valley, Renton, Tukwila, and Kent.
 Metro also runs four peak-direction routes through the SODO Busway towards Renton, Fairwood, Federal Way, and Redondo Heights.

 In addition to regular bus service, Metro also runs the Route 97 Link Shuttle, a shuttle service serving Link stations along surface streets during Link service disruptions.